- What Is Canine UTI?

 What To Do If You Think Your Dog Has A UTI

-If you believe your dog has a urinary tract infection, or any other kind of damaging health condition, they should be taken to a vet immediately.
-It can be tempting to try and treat the issue yourself, but often times this makes matters worse than they were before.
+If you believe your dog has a urinary tract infection or any other kind of damaging health condition, they should be taken to a vet immediately.
+It can be tempting to try and treat the issue yourself, but oftentimes this makes matters worse than they were before.
 Aside from the fact that you could treat the issue improperly, you might also be incorrect about whether or not your pet has a UTI.
 As previously mentioned, the symptoms for UTIs are very similar to bladder and kidney stones, making it difficult even for vets to diagnose the issue.
 UTI can also pose serious health risks if left untreated as well.
 It's always in your pet's best interest to get professional help whenever you suspect that something is wrong with them.

-Diagnosis Of A UTI In Dogs
+Diagnosis Of A Urinary Tract Infection In Dogs

 Make sure to keep a record of all of your dog's symptoms before going to the vet.
 This will help speed up the diagnosis process and give them more information to work off.
 Once your vet has reviewed your dog's medical history and listened to their symptoms, they will more than likely conduct a urinalysis, complete blood count, physical examination, and biochemistry profile.
 This helps them create a picture of your dog's current health status and look for any serious issues like pus or blood in your pet's urine.

 Once this is done, they will usually take a urine sample from your dog's bladder using a syringe.
 This urine is then cultured so that the invasive bacteria will grow under their supervision, allowing for sensitivity testing.
 Once your vet has identified the bacteria they will be able to prescribe proper antibiotics for fighting off the infection.
-Alongside all of this your vet should do checks to ensure that the issue is indeed a UTI and that there are no bladder or kidney stones present.
+Alongside all of this, your vet should do checks to ensure that the issue is indeed a UTI and that there are no bladder or kidney stones present.